A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: A sensitivity analysis of the Milky Way satellite population

 For the brighter satellites, with $\mathrm{M}_V \lesssim -13$, the luminosity function is overwhelmingly sensitive to the parameters governing supernova feedback.
 In this regime, the power-law index of the mass loading factor, $\gamma_\mathrm{SN}$, and the feedback normalisation in galactic disks, $V_\mathrm{SN}^{\mathrm{disk}}$, are the dominant sources of variance, as indicated by their high $S_1$ values.
 This suggests, perhaps unsurprisingly, that the number of bright satellites is regulated primarily by the efficiency of stellar feedback in quenching star formation within their host dark matter haloes.
 Other physical processes, such as reionisation, have a negligible impact on the abundance of these brighter satellites.

 As we move towards fainter galaxies, the physical picture becomes more complicated.
 The set of influential parameters expands as we move from the bright to the faint end of the luminosity function, rather than a simple switch in the dominance of a given process from one regime to the other.
 The power-law scaling of the mass loading factor, $\gamma_\mathrm{SN}$, remains highly influential across all magnitude bins, indicating that supernova feedback is a crucial physical process for all satellites.
 However, for these fainter systems, other parameters rise to a comparable level of importance.
 Notably, the sensitivity to the redshift of reionisation, $z_\mathrm{reion}$, increases dramatically, as does that of the filtering scale, $V_\mathrm{crit}$.
 Increasing (decreasing) this parameter means that higher (lower) mass haloes are now quenched by reionisation.
 As we show in Figure~\ref{fig:mstar-mhalo}, the range over which this parameter is varied ($5\lesssim V_\mathrm{peak}/\mathrm{kms}^{-1}\lesssim60$) impacts satellites over a large range in V-band magnitude, including satellites as bright as $\mathrm{M}_V\approx-15$ mag ($M_\star\approx10^7\,\mathrm{M}_\odot$) even in the fiducial model.
 Similarly, the parameter $V_\mathrm{sat}$, which sets a ceiling on the mass loading factor, becomes a key parameter in this regime.
+We observe a gap in the influence of $V_\mathrm{sat}$ around $\mathrm{M}_V \approx -5$.
+This likely marks the transition scale where the suppression of galaxy formation shifts from being dominated by reionisation (governed by $V_\mathrm{crit}$) to being dominated by the saturation in supernova feedback.
 We note, however, that its effect is subdominant to the parameters we have described above.